 Lack of National and Local Co-Operation: The co-operation of the government and of the public is very necessary for the development of elementary education.
 In India both the Central and State Governments are trying for the expansion of elementary education, but success has not yet been achieved due to the defective policy and the lack of necessary co-operation from the government officials responsible for running the elementary education scheme.
 The public also does not extend sufficient co-operation.
 Even some voluntary organizations extend helping hands; the government is not able to utilize it.
 Now the government departments should stop such policies which obstruct the growth of elementary education.
 The co-operation of the public should be enlisted and the government officials should invite it.
 The inspectors of schools should contact the primary schools teachers and the public.
-They should guide the teachers and create an awakening in the public for primary education accordingly.
+They should guide the teachers and create an awakening in the public for primary education.
+They should study the local needs and arrange for primary education accordingly.